FrancesCoronel/personal-website-v3/_posts/2013-07-29-the-davinci-code-book-review.md

 ***So Dark The Con Of Man***

-“So dark the con of man.”
+"So dark the con of man."
 The DaVinci Code, a stunning new thriller by Dan Brown revolved around the Church and the largely speculated Holy Grail, has a theme set almost in stone around this key line by Robert Langdon, the chief character.
 Set in modern day France and England, *The